A look at how provinces plan to emerge from COVID-19 shutdown - Sylvan Lake News

 Alberta

-Alberta plans to allow some scheduled, non-urgent surgeries to start May 4.
-Dentists, physiotherapists and other medical professionals will be allow to open along with golf courses.
-On May 14, retail businesses, such as clothing, furniture and bookstores, will be allowed to reopen gradually.
-Cafes and restaurants with no bar service will also be allowed to reopen at half capacity.
-The second phase of Alberta’s plan includes potential kindergarten to Grade 12 classes, with restrictions, and movie theatres and theatres, again, with restrictions.
-The third phase includes nightclubs, gyms, pools, recreation centres and arenas all with restrictions.
+Alberta plans to allow some scheduled, non-urgent surgeries to start today.
+Service provided by dentists, physiotherapists and other medical professionals are also to be permitted.
+Golf courses reopened May 2, though pro shops and clubhouses remain shuttered.
+On May 14, retail businesses, such as clothing, furniture and bookstores, are to be allowed to reopen gradually.
+Cafes and restaurants with no bar service will also be allowed to run at half capacity.
+The second phase also includes potential kindergarten to Grade 12 classes — with restrictions — and the reopening of movie theatres and theatres, again, with restrictions.
+The third phase would see nightclubs, gyms, pools, recreation centres and arenas reopen, all with restrictions.
 There is no timeline for the final two phases.

 —-

-The province hasn’t released its reopening plan, but Premier John Horgan is promising details next week.
+British Columbia hasn’t released its reopening plan, however Premier John Horgan is promising details this week.